AndreTGama/facil-consulta/README.md

 ### With docker

 ## Step One

-Download docker on your machine with the link: https://www.docker.com/products/docker-desktop/
+Download composer on your machine with the link: https://getcomposer.org/download/

+**note: composer needs PHP installed on the machine**

 Make a clone of this project using the command